Alwaki/DiracSVT/DIRAC_CPP/README.md

 ## Notes
 - The C++ version does not support plotting the resulting wavefunction, but instead exports these to a .txt document.
 This document is formatted as three columns, with each column using a comma and a space as delimiting characters.
 The columns are radial distance, f-component and g-component, respectively.
-- The cmake version has been set according to what has been tested.
+- The required cmake version has been set according to the development version used.
 However, this does not mean that a lower version will necessarily fail.